vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 - Understand why research data formatting and transformation is important;
 - Identify the risks of file transformations;
-- Understand the difference between proprietary and open file fonnats;
+- Understand the difference between proprietary and open file formats;
 - Understand why data centres require you to deposit your data in preffered data format;
 - Make informed decisions about data file formatting, conversion and migration.